Abhiram-Siriki45/Learn-DSA/README.md

 ## 5 Steps to Mastering DSA

-Mastering DSA as a beginner is simplified into 5 steps:
+Mastering DSA as a Beginner is simplified into 5 steps:

 1. Choose a programming language.
 2. Understand time and space complexities.